Iran missile attacks target U.S. forces in Iraq; Trump says 'All is well!'

 “We must ensure the safety of our service members, including ending needless provocations from the Administration and demanding that Iran cease its violence.
 America & world cannot afford war,” U.S. House of Representatives Speaker Nancy Pelosi said on Twitter.

-Soleimani, a pivotal figure in orchestrating Iran’s long-standing campaign to drive U.S. forces out of Iraq, was also responsible for building up Tehran’s network of proxy armies across the Middle East.
+Soleimani, a pivotal figure in orchestrating Iran’s long-standing campaign to drive U.S. forces out of Iraq, was responsible for building up Tehran’s network of proxy armies across the Middle East.

 He was a national hero to many Iranians but viewed as a dangerous villain by Western governments opposed to Iran’s arc of influence running across the Levant and into the Gulf region.

-U.S. officials have said Soleimani was killed because of solid intelligence indicating forces under his command planned attacks on U.S. targets in the region, although they have provided no evidence.
+U.S. officials have said Soleimani was killed because of intelligence indicating forces under his command planned attacks on U.S. targets in the region.
+But they have not provided evidence.

-Soleimani’s burial went ahead after several hours of delay following a stampede that killed at least 56 people and injured more than 210, according to Iran’s semi-official Fars news agency.
+Soleimani was buried his body was taken on a tour of cities in Iraq and Iran, drawing huge crowds, often chanting “Death to America”.
+His burial on Tuesday was delayed after a stampede that killed at least 56 people, Fars news agency reported.

-Iran TV reported Soleimani was buried after the missile attacks.
+Iran TV reported Soleimani was buried after the Iranian missile attacks.
 “His revenge was taken and now he can rest in peace,” it said.

-The missiles were launched on Wednesday at the same time that he was killed last Friday.
+The missiles were launched on Wednesday at the same time of the day that he was killed on Friday.
+He was buried in the “martyrs section” of a cemetery in his hometown of Kerman.

-Soleimani’s body had been taken to holy Shi’ite Muslim cities in Iraq and Iran, as well as the Iranian capital, Tehran, before arriving to be buried in the city cemetery’s “martyrs’ section”, according to the semi-official news agency ISNA.

-In each place, huge numbers of people filled thoroughfares, chanting: “Death to America” and weeping with emotion.
-Supreme Leader Ayatollah Ali Khamenei wept as he led prayers in Tehran.

 More than 5,000 U.S. troops remain in Iraq along with other foreign forces as part of a coalition that has trained and backed up Iraqi security forces against the threat of Islamic State militants.